vaughnteegarden/slate/source/includes/_howtobasic.md

 For the purpose of the SDK, it is assumed the partner has an existing community of consumers, and has a method of authenticating them in the partner app.
 It is further assumed the partner wishes to introduce their consumers to Rezolve capabilities.
 Each partner consumer that wishes to utilize Rezolve services will need a Rezolve account.

 The Rezolve SDK has no built-in authentication mechansim, but that is not to say there is no security.
 Instead, Rezolve is utilizing a server-to-server JWT authorization system, conformant with the **https://tools.ietf.org/html/rfc7519** standard.
-If you are not familar with Jason Web Tokens, the site **https://jwt.io/** provides an excellent primer on the use of JWTs, as well as links to various JWT libraries you can utilize.
+If you are not familar with JSON Web Tokens, the site **https://jwt.io/** provides an excellent primer on the use of JWTs, as well as links to various JWT libraries you can utilize.

 Exactly how you implement authentication in your app will depend on what authorization system you use.
 You may either: